 Submersible Pond Lights

 These types of lights are the ones that are completely submersible, as the name suggests.
-The main difference between these lights and the underwater ones is that these aren’t connected to each other.
+The main difference between these lights and the underwater ones is that they aren’t connected to each other.

 There’s no wire between all of the light heads.
 Usually, these types of lights use suction cups to hold onto the ground or walls of the pond.
 Some people prefer these to underwater lights because these are more discreet.